-In collaborative filtering, the system analyzes information about preferences, behavior, and activities of all users to predict what you might like.
-Simply put, the system recommends items that other users with similar tastes and behavior liked.
+In collaborative filtering, the system analyzes information about preferences, behaviour, and activities of all users to predict what you might like.
+Simply put, the system recommends items that other users with similar tastes and behaviour liked.
 The main assumption of this method is that people who liked similar products in the past will also like similar products in the future.

 The most important advantages of collaborative filtering are: